 To assess the influence of the relocation policy on regional labor markets, I compare municipalities in Bavaria that received an agency and municipalities outside Bavaria, which were ineligible for the program by design.
 The selection of comparable municipalities in other German states is based on a matching procedure utilizing indicators from the structural index employed to identify the 'Area with Particular Need for Action' in Bavaria.
-Subsequently, I implemented a long differences methodology to juxtapose the treated municipalities with those never treated, using 2014 as the base year for comparison with each different event-year of the staggered treatment.
+Subsequently, I implemented a long differences methodology to juxtapose the treated municipalities with those never treated, using 2014 as the base year for comparison.

 In examining the effects of the relocation program on employment and unemployment in Germany, I find a discernible impact over time.
 Specifically, the program increased employment shares within treated municipalities compared to untreated ones by 0.92 percentage points in 2019 and 1.3 percentage points in 2019.
 Before 2019, the effect was positive but not statistically significant.
 Furthermore, the policy appears to have reduced the unemployment share by approximately -0.18 percentage points in 2017 and -0.27 in 2018.
+However, this effect on the unemployment share is not statistically significant when comparing 2014 to other years.

-The empirical analysis conducted in this study substantiates the beneficial effects of reallocating public employment on local labor markets, manifesting in increased employment and population levels and diminished unemployment shares.
-The employment and unemployment results align closely with findings from evaluations of targeted relocation initiatives in the United Kingdom, specifically Faggio (2019), and South Korea, as detailed by Lee et al. (2024).
-The population results align with Jofre-Monseny et al. (2020) and Lee et al. (2024).
-While few studies look at what happens in sending locations, I find no detrimental effects in line with Faggio (2019).
+The empirical analysis conducted in this study substantiates the beneficial effects of reallocating public employment on local labor markets, manifesting in increased employment levels and diminished unemployment shares.
+This research aligns closely with findings from evaluations of targeted relocation initiatives in the United Kingdom, specifically Faggio (2019), and South Korea, as detailed by Lee et al. (2024).